resbaz/nectar-cloud-lessons/README.md

 1. [ ] As in Software Carpentry, should people who submit a GitHub correction get a certificate?
 1. [ ] Possibly add an FAQ of synonym's?
 Have things like drive, PC, server, IP, Web address, HTTP, link etc...
 1. [ ] As a Chromebook user can I have an online SSH like resbaz.cloud.edu shell tool?

+### For "Train the Trainer

+1. [ ] Update this document to reflect the two in one
+1. [ ] Complete the "Train-the-trainers" additions

 ### Concepts to possibly use